benlue/sql-soar/README.md

 <a name="inClause"></a>
 ##### List with the IN clause
-It's possible to use IN in the where clause with **soar**, but it has to be done with the more sophisticaed _execute()_ function.
+It's possible to use IN in the where clause, but it has to be done with the more sophisticaed _execute()_ function.
 Below is how it can be done:

     var  expr = soar.sql('Person')
                     .filter({name: 'psnID', op: 'IN'});